 Application and Further Information

-A total of 22 doctoral positions are available, which are directly financed by HDS-LEE.
-In addition, interested Data Science doctoral researches can join the program as associated doctoral researchers, preferably from the HDS-LEE locations Aachen, Cologne, Düsseldorf and Jülich.
-The program starts every three years, the next call phase starts in 2025.
+A total of 20 doctoral positions are directly financed by HDS-LEE and the Forschungszentrum Jülich.
+In addition, interested Data Science doctoral researches can join the program as associated doctoral researchers, preferably from the HDS-LEE locations Aachen, Bonn, Cologne, Düsseldorf and Jülich.
+The program starts every three to four years, the next call phase starts at the end of 2025.
 The program language is English.

 Applicants must have adequate knowledge of computer science in general, as HDS-LEE does not offer training in computer science basics such as programming.
 English language skills are also required.